-This practice will be taking place on Indigenous lands of the Musquem, Squamish and Tsleil-Waututh First Nations in the city most commonly known as Vancouver.
-It’s with simultaneous gratitude and grief that Be has the opportunity of gathering people together for this practice.
+This practice will be taking place on Indigenous lands of the Musqueam, Squamish and Tsleil-Waututh First Nations in the city most commonly known as Vancouver.
+It is with simultaneous gratitude and grief that Be has the opportunity of gathering people together for this practice.
 Acknowledging the land beneath our feet and the first people to call this land home is an everlasting journey to embodied intersectionality.
-It is an honour hold space for people who's ancestors have committed violence to one another with the desire to unlearn and decolonize through the technology of our bodies.
+It is an honour to hold space for people whose ancestors have committed violence to one another with the desire to unlearn and decolonize through the technology of our bodies.

 $80-140 sliding scale